 - Opioids — Risk of respiratory distress or death from overdose

 - Electronic cigarettes (vaping) — Exposure to harmful substances similar to exposure from cigarette smoking; risk of nicotine dependence

 You'll likely have multiple conversations with your teen about drug and alcohol use.
 Choose times when you're unlikely to be interrupted — and set aside phones.
 It's also important to know when not to have a conversation, such as when you're angry with your child, you aren't prepared to answer questions, or your child is drunk or high.

 To talk to your teen about drugs:

-- Discuss reasons not to abuse drugs.
+- Discuss reasons not to use drugs.
 Avoid scare tactics.
-Emphasize how drug use can affect things important to your teen — such as sports, driving, health and appearance.
+Emphasize how drug use can affect the things that are important to your teen — such as sports, driving, health and appearance.

 - Consider media messages.
-Some television programs, movies, websites or songs glamorize or trivialize drug use.
+Social media, television programs, movies and songs can glamorize or trivialize drug use.
 Talk about what your teen sees and hears.

 - Discuss ways to resist peer pressure.
 Brainstorm with your teen about how to turn down offers of drugs.

 - Be ready to discuss your own drug use.
 Think about how you'll respond if your teen asks about your own drug use.
 If you chose not to use drugs, explain why.
 If you did use drugs, share what the experience taught you.